GuenterQuast/PhyPraKit/builddoc/index.rst

 =====

-**PhyPraKit** is a collection of python modules for data visualisation and analysis in experimental laboratory courses in physics, in use at the faculty of physics at Karlsruhe Institute of Technology (KIT).
-As the modules are intended primarily for use by undertraduate students in Germany, the documentation is partly in German language, in particular the description of the examples.
+**PhyPraKit** is a collection of python modules for data visualization and analysis in experimental laboratory courses in physics, in use at the faculty of physics at Karlsruhe Institute of Technology (KIT).
+As the modules are intended primarily for use by undergraduate students in Germany, the documentation is partly in German language, in particular the description of the examples.

-Cerated by:
+Created by:

 * Guenter Quast <guenter (dot) quast (at) online (dot) de>